 2. Roman Catholicism (Catholics)

-Hence, the Pope became known as Pontifex Maximus (Supreme Pontiff) previously used by the Emperors of Rome.
-They grew in political power and influenced the Spainish monarchy, which in turn helped spread Roman Catholicism.
+Hence, the Pope became known as Pontifex Maximus (Supreme Pontiff), previously used by the Emperors of Rome.
+They grew in political power and influenced the Spanish monarchy, which helped spread Roman Catholicism.

-Roman Catholicism church grew from within the Roman Empire in Rome, who in turn, ruled Jerusalem.
-Rome, with its power and influence, was able to reclaim Christian relics and manuscripts for safekeeping.
+Roman Catholicism church grew from within the Roman Empire in Rome, which ruled Jerusalem.
+With its power and influence, Rome was able to reclaim Christian relics and manuscripts for safekeeping.